Cristoffer85/c-portfolio/SOLVED todos.md

 co-po.netlify.app

 * Latest version 2024-11-17 - fully responsive and looking good up to 768px and desktop, next to alter content between 769 and 1200px

+* Latest version 2024-12-03 - responsivity on all screen sizes (from view in devtools atleast) achieved.
 -----------------------------------------------------------------